CHESS-sponsored brokerage for added security

-Hold ASX shares under your own HIN with Stake's CHESS sponsorship, at just $3 brokerage for all trades up to $30,000.
+Hold ASX shares under your own HIN with $3 CHESS-sponsored trades (up to $30k).

 When you invest on the ASX with Stake, you enjoy: